 - In the Options section, create your checkboxes.
 We’ve created 3 in our example above.

-- In the Adjust Pricing setting, select Flat fee to make sure this checkbox increases the final product price.
+- In the Adjust Pricing setting, select Quantity-based flat fee to make sure this checkbox increases the final product price.
 Set your desired Pricing amount too.

 - On one of the checkboxes, enable the Selected setting so it is pre-selected when the page loads.
 This makes it visually easier for your customer to understand.